spicybung/DemonFF/README.md

 - Special thanks to the Blender community and its contributors.
 - The GTA modding community.
 - GTA Mods Wiki for being a huge considerate help in figuring things out.
-- The_Hero, Kam & Goldfish for their contributions to Grand Theft Auto modding.
+- Kam, Goldfish, & The_Hero for their contributions to Grand Theft Auto modding.
 - Parik27, Psycrow & many others for their work on DragonFF Blender Add-on, which without would have made this impossible.
 - Many other special people near and dear.